Tomb of the Roman Soldier

-The Tomb of the Soldier, also called the Tomb of the Roman Soldier, is one of the best-preserved tombs in the ancient city of Petra.
-Although its façade is its most recognizable feature—with three carved figures inset between columns—the tomb complex consists of several different architectural elements with varying degrees of preservation.
+The Tomb of the Roman Soldier, also called the Tomb of the Soldier, is one of the best-preserved tombs in the ancient city of Petra, in what is now Jordan.
+Although its façade is its most recognizable feature — with three carved figures inset between columns — the tomb complex consists of several different architectural elements with varying degrees of preservation.
 In addition to the tomb façade, there is an associated courtyard, the remains of several two-story buildings, rock-cut rooms, a triclinium (or formal dining room), and several large cisterns.
 The main building phase of the tomb complex took place during the third quarter of the 1st century AD.

 Location

-The Tomb of the Soldier is located on the southeastern outskirts of the city center of Petra in the Wadi Farasa.
-Its geographic location—between the Wadi Farasa East and the path up to a major High Place of sacrifice—leads archaeologists to speculate that it may have acted as a territorial marker or gateway between the two spaces.
+The Tomb of the Soldier is located on the southeastern outskirts of the city center of Petra, in the valley known as Wadi Farasa.
+Its position between eastern Wadi Farasa and the path up to a major high place of sacrifice, leads archaeologists to speculate that it may have acted as a territorial marker or gateway between the two spaces.

-Design
+Layout, architecture, statuary

+Tomb

+Stephan G. Schmid, an archaeologist excavating the site on behalf of the Palestine Exploration Fund, associates the raised position of the tomb in regard to the courtyard and the other structures of the complex with the tomb's function as a monumental structure.

+Facade

-The main façade of the Tomb of the Soldier has four columns topped with Nabataean capitals.
+The main façade of the Tomb of the Soldier is 14 meters high and has four columns topped with Nabataean capitals.
 Above these columns are a frieze and a pediment.
 Between the four columns there are three niches, each containing an inset male stone figure made out of six limestone blocks.
 The middle inset figure is dressed in a Graeco-Roman military style cuirass.

 There is one entrance to the tomb, which lies in the center of the façade.
-The entrance appears to have had two small carved pillars framing its doorway, although the left column (from the perspective of one looking at the facade) has eroded away.
 Above this entrance is a Doric entablature with a pattern of alternating triglyphs and metopes.
-Directly above this is a simple pediment.
+Directly above it is a simple pediment.

-In the foreground of the tomb are the architectural remains of a courtyard which was encircled by a colonnade and a two-story building on the right side of the tomb façade.
-There also are the remains of several large cisterns which supplied water to the complex.
-Directly across the courtyard from the main tomb façade is a separate triclinium.